ukaea/PROCESS/documentation/proc-pages/physics-models/profiles/plasma_temperature_profile.md

     \int^{2\pi R}_0 \int^{2\pi}_0 \int^{1}_0       \rho \ T_{\text{e}}(\rho) \ d\rho \ d\theta \ dz
     $$

-    Since our temperature function is only a function of $\rho$, and the torus is symmetric around its center, the integration simplifies to integrating over $\rho$ and the $d\theta ,\ dz$ integrals are solved to give values for the full poloidal angle and cyclindrical height / torus length, leading to:
+    Since our temperature function is only a function of $\rho$, and the torus is symmetric around its center, the integration simplifies to integrating over $\rho$ and the $d\theta ,\ dz$ integrals are solved to give values for the full poloidal angle and cylindrical height / torus length, leading to:

     $$
     4\pi^2R \int^{1}_0     \rho \ T_{\text{e}}(\rho) \ d\rho
     $$

     This is the general form for the full profile width without expansion.
-Seperating out the temperature function into its sperate functions for the core and pedestal region we get the fully expanded integration form.
+Separating out the temperature function into its separate functions for the core and pedestal region we get the fully expanded integration form.

     $$
     4\pi^2R\left[ \int^{\rho_{\text{ped,T}}}_0     \rho\left(T_{\text{ped}} + (T_0 - T_{\text{ped}}) \left( 1 -